 At Abigail’s funeral, Matt and Kris included the following message:

 “We want to thank you all for all of your continued support through this ongoing journey in our lives.
 We conceived and gave birth to an angel and feel very privileged to have had such an enlightening experience.
 Abigail Rose is now and has always been God’s child.
 She was only placed in our arms a short time to teach us all the lessons of a lifetime.
-On her short time here on earth she taught us unconditional love, she showed us courage and strength and finally she showed us how to surrender to the inevitable.
+On her short time here on earth she taught us, unconditional love, she showed us courage and strength and finally, she showed us how to surrender to the inevitable.
 Abigail was not a mistake by God; rather she was a gift from him.
 A gift that we can all celebrate.
 A gift that we should all cherish.”

 Through this experience, Kris is very thankful for many things.
-“I am extremely thankful that everything happened on its own and because of that we have absolutely no regrets.
+“I am extremely thankful that everything happened on its own and because of that, we have absolutely no regrets.
 I truly believe that God was watching out for us.
 I am also thankful that at the ‘young?’ age of 34 I know how precious life is.
-Most people do not learn this life altering lesson until much latter in life.
-Matt and I no longer take anything for granted; we value life so much more then we did before we were blessed with Abigail.
+Most people do not learn this life altering lesson until much later in life.
+Matt and I no longer take anything for granted; we value life so much more than we did before we were blessed with Abigail.
 If God gives us another child I will not have the innocence that I had before but I will have a greater respect for pregnancy and birth.

 “I am also extremely thankful that I found support from the Trisomy board.
 I think that is the one reason I still have my sanity.
 I was able to research and talk to others that are going through and have been through the same thing as me.
 I found a due date buddy and we talked on the phone regularly.
 I did not feel alone.
 I found that no one wanted to talk about my pregnancy and the baby I was carrying and that was all that I wanted to talk about.
 The board was where I could talk openly with people who understood.

-Kris says that, “we are a stronger, closer family than we were before we had Abigail.
+Kris says that “we are a stronger, closer family than we were before we had Abigail.
 She will always be a positive part of our family.